 A simple solution was found.
 The paladin's mind would be partitioned off, entire lobes would be quarantined.
 This would keep the mind from intercorrelating too many of its contents.

 In the original implementation, these paladins were divided into three parts.
+Each person would become three people.
 The conscious (normal) mind, the "librarian", and the "library".
 The librarian chose what the conscious mind would forget, and would store it in the library.
 These partitions would protect the paladin from any harmful knowledge.

 That practice isn't too common anymore.
 Too well-known, and therefore more controversial, but they exist.